 n) If this Contract is also signed or translated in any language other than English and there is a difference from the English language copy of this Contract, the English language copy will apply.

-A Deferment is defined as a Student who would like to delay his study of course and carry forward his paid fees to a later period.
-Deferments are granted on a case-by-case basis.
+A Deferment occurs when a student would like to delay his/her studies and carry forward the paid fees to a later period.
+Deferments may be granted on a case-by-case basis.
 No deferment is generally granted, unless on compassionate grounds.
-Even so, the deferment would have to be first approved by the Academic Head to ensure that academic requirements are accounted for.
+Even so, the deferment will have to be first approved by the Academic Head to ensure that academic requirements are accounted for.

-Students will have 7 working days, after publishing of results, to appeal against the results.
-A processing fee is charged for the Appeal, and this fee is to be paid as part of the Appeal submission.
+Students will have 7 working days, after the results are published, to appeal against the results.
+A processing fee is charged for the Appeal, and has to be paid as part of the Appeal submission.
 Students will be notified of the Appeal outcomes within 21 working days after the Appeal is received.

-To initiate a formal appeal, a student must submit, within seven (7) working days from the time the student is given notice of the Academic Decision, in writing an 'Appeal Form' to the Examination Department for consideration review or review by the Academic Head of AAC or an independent reviewer designated by the Academic Head.
-Please contact your Program Administrator or Exam Department to get an 'Appeal Form'.
+To initiate a formal appeal, a student must submit, within 7 working days from the time he/she is notified of the Academic Decision, by writing a 'Student Appeal' form to the Exams Department for consideration by the Academic Head or by an independent reviewer designated by the Academic Head.
+Please contact your Programme Leader or Exams Department to obtain the 'Student Appeal' form.

 The Notice of Appeal must include: